Notice Writing for Class 8: Format, Examples & PDF

 Blood Donation Camp

-A Blood Donation Camp will be organised in the school auditorium on 15th September 2025 from 9:00 AM to 2:00 PM.
-Volunteers are requested to register with the school nurse by 12th September.
+A blood donation camp will be held in the school auditorium on 15th September 2025 from 9:00 AM to 2:00 PM.
+Students who wish to volunteer should register with the school nurse by 12th September.

 Ms. Sunita Joshi